Reviews You Can Rely On

 Pulling out just the “crud” terrain paints a different picture of shoe performance.
 If you frequently run through the muck, high-scoring models in this chart might be a better fit for your routes.

-The Salomon Speedcross 6 offers the best traction we've found.
-It's an ideal shoe for just about every mountain condition.
+The Salomon Speedcross 6 offers the best all-around traction we've found.
+It's an ideal shoe for just about every trail and mountain condition.
 It's one of the few shoes that tackled sloppy shoulder season snow with ease.
 Mud, slippery roots, and wet rocks couldn't stop these impressively grippy shoes.
 And, with a well-designed lug pattern, the Speedcross also holds its own on loose, dry trails, to boot.

 trail running shoes men - the speedcross 6 is a powerhouse of traction, keeping us steady on...